 Conclusion – so Meiko Tailor “shiok” or not?

 Definitely so.
 I can totally imagine myself wearing the green linen suit for formal occasions on weekdays, and the beige sports jacket for date nights on the weekends.
 The fit of both are fantastically clean, the garments are well-crafted with decades of experience behind it, and the materials used (Irish linen and Canali linen) are simply a delight on the skin.
 I’m confident that they will last for years, if not decades.
 Honestly, I don’t have much qualms to highlight here.
 Meiko Tailor has always been one of my personal favourite tailors, simply due to the sheer amount of experience and expertise that Uncle Chung possess – one really can’t go wrong.
 If anything, the main stumbling block for most would likely be the prices.
-The retail price of the green Irish linen suit is $1790, the linen shirt at $220, while the Italian linen/wool sports jacket will be $1490.
+The retail price of the green Irish linen suit is $1890, the linen shirt at $220, while the Italian linen/wool sports jacket will be $1490.
 I understand that these will likely be outside the budget for most, especially in this post-COVID economy.
-That being said, I should also stress that I think the prices are justified, given the bespoke nature of Meiko Tailor.
+That being said, I should also stress that I believe the prices are justified, given the bespoke nature of Meiko Tailor.
 As it stands, Meiko Tailor is one of the most accessible places to experience true bespoke tailoring.
-Suits from competitors such as Graziaa and Yeossal start at $1800 and $2000 respectively, while suits at Meiko Tailor start at only $990.
+Suits from competitors such as Graziaa and Yeossal start at $1800 and $2000 respectively, while suits at Meiko Tailor start at only $1290.
 If you can afford it, I’ll say that it is a worthy investment.
 If you can’t, perhaps Meiko Tailor can be your choice for a special occasion (e.g wedding) where you might have a higher budget.
 One great suit is better than two mediocre ones!

 Meiko Tailor’s Location: